f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab3.rst

 |image29|

 ..
-ATTENTION:: View new network firewall log entries.
+NOTE:: View new network firewall log entries.
 Examine the data collected there.

 ..
 NOTE:: This completes Module 1 - Lab 3